Blood Remembering

 sizes: 98 x 125 cm - 64 x 80 cm

-He died a few months later leaving his travel unaccomplished.
-The loss left behind so many indescribable feelings, some of them containing the concept "unfinished".
-This sensation of not being able to get some things done in time led me to a very fragile state of mind.
-No one should leave unsolved things behind.
+Blood Remembering began the day my father told me he would love to visit Rome once he recovered from his illness.
+He died a few months later, leaving his journey unfulfilled.
+The loss left me with many indescribable feelings, some revolving around the concept of 'unfinished.'
+This sensation of not being able to complete certain things in time left me in a very fragile state of mind.
+No one should leave things unresolved.

 installations views